-The spectral analysis of error signals in this paper with the aid of the FFT method.
+This article presents a spectral analysis of error signals using the FFT method.

-The discrete error signal collected in the time domain is turned into a frequency domain signal to analyze its error composition.
+The discrete error signal, collected in the time domain, is transformed into a frequency domain signal to analyze its error composition.

-Therefore, the data are processed using the mounting eccentricity e of the Fourier progression separating the gaging mandrel.
+To accomplish this, the data is processed using the Fourier progression’s mounting eccentricity ‘e’ to separate the gaging mandrel.

-It can also isolate the shape error of the gaging mandrel in the sampled data, thus extracting the spindle slew error, as shown in Figure 6.
+This method can also isolate the shape error of the gaging mandrel in the sampled data, enabling extraction of the spindle slew error, as illustrated in Figure 6.

 Figure 6 Data processing flow chart

-Figure 7 shows the raw data in the X and Y directions, where the small noise data is due to random spindle runout.
+Figure 7 displays the raw data in the X and Y directions, where the small noise data is attributable to random spindle runout.

-Figure 8 shows the spectral analysis of both, where the frequency with the largest value is close to zero, which corresponds to the initial mounting position of the sensor, and the first-order component is the mounting eccentricity of the gaging mandrel.
+In Figure 8, the spectral analysis of both X and Y directions is shown, with the frequency having the largest value close to zero, corresponding to the initial mounting position of the sensor.
+The first-order component is the mounting eccentricity of the gaging mandrel.

-Figure 9 shows the error measurements in the X and Y directions with the DC component removed, mainly consisting of mounting eccentricity and motion error.
+Figure 9 illustrates the error measurements in the X and Y directions with the DC component eliminated, mainly comprising mounting eccentricity and motion error.

-Figure 10 shows the variation of the radial rotation error at different times (when the spindle is running at 240r/min, 480r/min, and 960r/min, respectively) without separating the mounting eccentricity.
+Figure 10 exhibits the radial rotation error variation at different times (240r/min, 480r/min, and 960r/min) without separating the mounting eccentricity.

-Figure 11 shows the DC component at the end of 240r/min, 480r/min, and 960r/min respectively, which reflects the shift of the rotation center with temperature change.
+Figure 11 showcases the DC component at the end of 240r/min, 480r/min, and 960r/min, respectively, reflecting the shift of the rotation center with temperature change.

 Fig. 7 Raw measurement data in X.Y axis